franciscopaniskaseker/goaccess-hestiacp/README.md

 Notes:
 - if you intend to store the report under hestiacp user, the group will have the same name of user.
-- if you did some mistake or you want to change the user, group or report.html path, you can (1) just install or (2) edit /etc/goaccess-hestiacp.conf file
+- if you did some mistake or you want to change the user, group or report.html path, you can (1) just install again (do not need to remove) or (2) edit /etc/goaccess-hestiacp.conf file

 ## Uninstall procedure